xmpp-gui-client/xmpp-gui/README.md

 # xmpp-gui

 ## what is this?
 This is a XMPP GUI client proejct for `CS510/410: Rust Programming`.
+It uses [xmpp-library](https://gitlab.com/xmpp-rs/xmpp-rs.git) to build a GUI client.

 ## Requirements: